Benefits and FAQs

 We often get questions from alumni who would like to book accommodation in College or who require a transcript of their degree - this page is designed to answer some of the most common queries we receive.
 If your question is not answered below, please contact the Development Office.

 You can easily update your details at any time using this online form.

-An alumni guest room is available in College and can be booked by contacting the Development Office by email or by phone (01865 287421).
-The room is a double or twin (depending on availability) and a cot is available at no additional cost.
+An alumni guest room is available in the Turl Street Mitre and can be booked by contacting the Development Office by email or by phone (01865 287421).
+The room is a double and has an additional pull-out sofa bed.

 The maximum length of stay is four consecutive nights.

-During the vacations, additional rooms may be available through our B&B service.
+During the vacations, additional rooms may be available through our B&B service while other rooms are available in the Turl Street Mitre and can be booked through the website.
 Lincoln alumni are entitled to a discount on these rates; please ask the Development Office for your promotional code when booking.